evg4/Find-my-hat/README.md

 ## Project Title
 Find my hat
 ## Description
 This was completed as part of the Codecademy Front-End Engineer path.
-It is a game where the user must navigate through a randomyl generated field to find their hat.
+It is a game where the user must navigate through a randomly-generated field to find their hat.
  ## Features
 This is built in JavaScript and the aim was to practise using classes.
 It is to be used in node, not the browser.
 ## How to use